How TikTok’s ban helps genuine MLM companies flourish!

 People resorted to social media to ward off their stress and tried in ways immeasurable to sustain their living.
 Influencer marketing has gained momentum and marketing companies consider this as a powerful weapon in their arsenal for brand reinforcement.
 Popular social media platforms like Facebook, Instagram, Twitter, LinkedIn, TikTok, etc. have seen the tremendous influence of this marketing strategy on its users.
 It has been a great place both for marketers and influencers to create an eventful platform for their existence.

 Kudos to the TikTok team for bringing in such a great attempt towards curbing social evils and trying to secure its community in every possible way it could.
-While these may prevent hucksters taking unlawful advantage of naive users in the platform, this is not at all an alarming factor for legit MLM companies.
+While these may prevent hucksters taking unlawful advantage of naive users in the platform, this is not at all an alarming factor for a legit MLM company.
 It would undeniably reduce pyramid scams and help in self-cleansing of the direct selling industry.
 This act has won plaudits from across the world and it’s truly deserving.
 TikTok has a user base of 800 million worldwide (Datareportal, 2020), though pretty less compared to other social media giants, this major step is one of its kind.
 This is for all the social media platforms to live and learn.

 Prohibiting outright Ponzi schemes, phishing attempts and get-rich-quick hoaxes is very important and expected but blocking the MLM industry as a whole comes as a surprise.
 Social responsibility is necessarily a commitment to your community.
 It doesn’t matter if you are a leader or a dweller.
 All that matters is for us to have a harmonious balance.
 Rejecting or blocking a fraud can result in it springing up somewhere else.
 It’s a whack-a-mole game.
 Whack it here and it will pop very much next to you.
 We need a more reasonable approach to understand what is real and what is fake.
 If we need to really help the community then we should find ways to identify legit business opportunities rather than turning our back on everything associated with it.